The Xtreme 2 SE is Bowflex’s premiere home gym that still uses their famous power rod resistance system.

-It combines the strengths of the lower priced models to provide a home gym that offers a ton of exercise variety with the convenience of the quick change pulley system.
+It combines the strengths of the lower priced models to provide a home gym that offers a ton of exercise variety, but with the convenience of the quick change pulley system.

-The question though, is whether or not the Xtreme 2 SE has enough to offer to justify the added cost.
-Often we find that the mid-range products have the best bang-for-your-buck effect.
+The question though, is whether or not the Xtreme 2 SE has enough to offer to justify the added cost (because we often find that the mid-range products have the best bang-for-your-buck effect).

 As Bowflex’s high-end gym, can the Xtreme 2 SE prove precedence wrong?

-After reading this review, you will have a clear understanding of what this gym is all about and hopefully be able to determine whether or not it’s the right option for your home.
+After reading this article, you’ll have a clear understanding of what this gym is all about and and know whether or not it’s the right gym for your home gym.

 Welcome To Bowflex

-Although I did see one on tv early in the morning about a week ago, so I guess they still are.
+Although I did see one on tv early the other morning, so I guess they still are.